Getting active after the birth

 Even small amounts of regular activity can:

-You’re also less likely to have the symptoms of depression if you keep active after the birth.
+You’re also less likely to experience symptoms of depression if you stay active after the birth.

 How your body changes during pregnancy

-When you’re pregnant your body makes lots of changes to adjust to your growing baby:
+When you’re pregnant, your body undergoes many changes to adjust to your growing baby:

-These can affect how soon you can get back to being active.
-Having a cesarean section or complicated delivery will affect this too.
+These changes can influence how soon you can return to being active.
+Having a cesarean section or complicated delivery will also affect this.

 Good activities to start with